 State of the Smart Glasses Market in 2020

 At Help Lightning, we follow the smart glass market enthusiastically.
 In fact, our Help Lightning app is currently supported on Vuzix M-Series devices, as well as Realware’s HMT-1 series.
 Here are some of our observations:

 Recent years have seen a tepid market response to smart glass products; initial enthusiasm has given way to the trough of disillusionment.
-People may wonder “how can this technology be used to solve real problems for users, rather than just looking cool?”
+People may wonder “how can we use this technology to solve real problems for users, rather than just looking cool?”
 I believe smart glasses hold real promise for creating amazing remote assistance experiences, which is our primary focus at Help Lightning.
-To maximize adoption by users, smart glasses must be designed giving primacy to the user’s experience: smart glasses should be simple, intuitive, and ‘just work’.
-This will shape both the hardware and how software such as Help Lightning that is designed to run on smart glasses.
+To maximize adoption by users, we must design smart glasses with a primary focus on the user’s experience: they should be simple, intuitive, and ‘just work’.
+Therefore, this must shape both the hardware and software (such as Help Lightning) built for smart glasses.

 To experience Merged reality first-hand, visit Help Lightning and request a demonstration.